sagredo-dev/qmailforward/README.md

 * Add `qmailforward` to `$config['plugins']` in your `Roundcube` config
 * If you are switching to valiases the table will be created for you at first access.
-If you already have the valias table but it's still empty, just erase it and let vpopmail create it for you.
+If you already have the valias table but it's still empty, just erase it and let `vpopmail` create it for you.
-* If your valias table already exist and it contains records that you don't want to loose, then execute the following query.
+* If your valias table already exists and it contains records that you don't want to loose, then execute the following query.
 Drop any `PRIMARY KEY` if you already have one.